gonstr/rig/README.md

 `rig` is a kubernetes manifest pre-processor and templating tool.

-- Templates are stored in remote git repositories, enabling the ability to share templates across apps.
+- Templates can be stored in remote git repositories, enabling the ability to share templates across apps.
 - Built on go templates with support for all the templating features of Helm.

-## Example usage
+## Example usage with templates stored remotely

-Install a rig template:
+"Install" the remote template:

 ```shell
 rig install https://github.com/foo/bar/simple-app#simple-app/v1.0.0
 ```

-A `rig.yaml` file will be created in the current working directory referencing the remote template.
+A `rig.yaml` file will be created in the current working directory referencing the remote repository and gitref.
 The file will also contain template values.
 Edit `rig.yaml` to your liking and build the template to stdout:

 ```shell
 rig build